Pulkit-Dhingraa/analog-ecg-heart-rate-monitor/docs/design-calculations.md

 | **270 kΩ + 47 kΩ (series)** | 317 kΩ | 50.2 Hz |

 The series pair is the accurate choice.
-> Correction vs. the written report: §4.4 of the report states "330 kΩ in series with a 220 kΩ
-> trimmer," which is impossible — a series combination can only exceed 330 kΩ, never reach 318 kΩ.
-> The correct realisation is 270 kΩ + 47 kΩ, or a single 330 kΩ accepting f_H ≈ 48 Hz.

 **Roll-off:** first order = 20 dB/decade.
 So relative to 50 Hz, the response is ≈−6 dB at 100 Hz
 and ≈−12 dB at 200 Hz, and only −0.18 dB at the 10 Hz test frequency — i.e. the filter is